stickyio/link_stickyio_preview/README.md

 12. Navigate to the new STICKYIO custom site preferences in Business Manager (_Merchant Tools -> Site Preferences -> Custom Preferences -> STICKYIO_) and configure your preferences.
 If you haven't yet signed up for [sticky.io](https://sticky.io), now would be a good time as you will need the `Instance Domain` and `Service Credentials` (_Administration -> Services -> Credentials -> sticky.io_) to proceed!

+13. Add the required `SHOP` and `DATA` OCAPI settings to your Business Manager, by opening the respective files located in the `./metadata/OCAPI` folder.
+Be sure to replace `{API CLIENT ID}` with the Client ID provided to your sticky.io representative!
+More information is available in the _official documentation_.

-13. Run the `sticky.io Shipping Methods Update` job.
+14. Run the `sticky.io Shipping Methods Update` job.

-14. Set up some subscription products in Business Manager, run the `sticky.io Product Sync` job, and you're on your way!
+15. Set up some subscription products in Business Manager, run the `sticky.io Product Sync` job, and you're on your way!

 # Testing

+**Not yet available for v2!!**

 `npm run test:unit` for unit tests